-Koji Eoka (Non-Independent Non-Executive Director)
+Yasuhiro Shimodaira (Non-Independent Non-Executive Director)

-Koji Eoka graduated with Bachelor's in Arts in Social Psychology from the University of Tokyo in 1998.
-Currently, he is the Senior Vice President of MSIG Holdings (Asia) Pte Ltd and the Manager of International Business Department of Mitsui Sumitomo Insurance Co.
-Ltd since April 2020.
+Yasuhiro Shimodaira graduated with BA in Human Sciences from Waseda University in 2005 and obtained an MBA at Tokyo Metropolitan University Business School in 2014.
+He has been assigned as the Vice President of the Planning Department of MSIG Holdings (Asia) Pte Ltd and the Manager of the International Department of Mitsui Sumitomo Insurance Co., Ltd ("MSI") since April 2021.